djimboy/djimbo_template_aio3/README.md

-Template bot for Aiogram 3
+Template telegram bot for Aiogram 3